 If you’re successful at the assessment centre, a member of our team will call you to discuss a conditional offer.
-You’ll be able to choose from a selection of set start dates (which will be in accordance with any notice period you may have) – and this is also where you can mention any pre-planned holidays and other personal circumstances.
-You’ll also find out how many references we need to get from you.
+You’ll be able to choose from a selection of set start dates (which will be provisional subject to your pre-employment checks being cleared).
+You will be advised when your start date is confirmed and we will consider any notice period you may have.
+This is also where you can mention any pre-planned holidays and other personal circumstances.
+You’ll also find out how many referees we need to get from you.

-As part of your offer, you’ll need to pass our pre-placement medical.
-The regulations set by the Department for Transport (and enforced by the Civil Aviation Authority) require anyone who carries out security duties to have good general health, reasonable strength and no physical incapacity which would prevent you from undertaking the normal range of aviation security duties.
+The regulations set by the Department for Transport require anyone who carries out security duties to have good general health, reasonable strength and no physical incapacity which would prevent you from undertaking the normal range of aviation security duties.

 As well as the above, the assessment will check you can: